Language Guide (proto 2)

 access classes from your .proto

-protocol buffers language: for information on proto3 syntax, see the
+For information on proto3 syntax, see the Proto3 Language Guide.

 This is a reference guide – for a step by step example that uses many of the features described in this document, see the tutorial for your chosen language.